Pre-existing Conditions

 Click here for more information on fertility and health and family history.

-Talk to your health care provider about any health conditions you have.
+Talk with your health care provider about any health conditions you have.

 Talking about your medical history and the medicines that you take will also help identify any areas of concern.